You’ve Checked The Returns, But Have You Checked The Taxes? (Part 2: Making Smarter Choices)

 A temporary dip in portfolio value can be an opportunity.
 Tax-loss harvesting involves selling investments currently at a loss to offset capital gains from other holdings (or to carry forward the losses for future set-offs).
 This helps reduce overall taxable capital gains for the year, while allowing you to reinvest in similar/same assets to stay aligned with investment goals.

-Tax-gain harvesting is the reverse - it means realizing long-term capital gains deliberately, when they fall within the tax-exempt threshold (for instance, up to ₹1.25 lakh in a financial year for equity shares and equity-oriented funds).
+Tax-gain harvesting is the reverse - it means realising long-term capital gains deliberately, when they fall within the tax-exempt threshold (for instance, up to ₹1.25 lakh in a financial year for equity shares and equity-oriented funds).
 This resets the purchase cost for future gains, helping manage future tax liability.

 However, an investor needs to carefully consider the exit load on mutual funds while harvesting gains/losses.
 They also need to be careful that including this income does not result in their total income crossing the threshold for surcharge (as discussed above).